 A master’s degree is a specialised course that focuses on either coursework or research.
 It will usually take one or two years to complete.

 A doctoral degree – or PhD – is the highest award that you can obtain at an Australian university.
 It requires you to conduct original research that makes a major contribution to the body of knowledge in your field.
 You will complete a PhD with a thesis that explores your research and findings.
 A PhD usually takes three years to complete and requires a minimum of a bachelor’s degree (honours) or master’s degree to enter the course.

 Which institutions in Adelaide offer postgraduate study?

-There are five universities in Adelaide that offer postgraduate study, with a large variety of academic disciplines to choose from.
+There are four universities in Adelaide that offer postgraduate study, with a large variety of academic disciplines to choose from.

 The University of Adelaide is the state’s oldest university and holds a place in the top one percent of the world’s universities.
 The University is highly acclaimed for its research, and belongs to the world-leading coalition of research-intensive Australian universities, the Group of Eight.
 This makes it a great choice for postgraduate students.
 The University offers postgraduate courses in a wide range of disciplines, including highly regarded courses in science and medicine.

 The University of South Australia is the largest university in the state and a founding member of the Australian Technology Network, a group of the four most innovative and enterprising universities in Australia.
 The University is ranked second in Australia for research quality and first for student satisfaction in South Australia.
 There is a huge range of coursework- and research-based postgraduate degrees to choose from, such as engineering, data science, defence, aviation and medicine.

 Flinders University, located in the beautiful Adelaide Hills, offers postgraduate courses in business, health and medicine, international relations, science, humanities and social work.
 The University is also the largest provider of postgraduate education for teachers in South Australia.
 Flinders University is the leading South Australian university for overall postgraduate experience.